 Throughout pop culture history, fictional detectives have been paired with perfect-wheeled Watsons.
 It would also seem that detective cars have to be stylish, eye-catching and ones to remember.
 Hagerty Insurance knows their classic cars, which means they know their classic car history.
 From television to movies to literature, here are five of the greatest fictional detective cars as compiled by Hagerty.

 Pontiac Firebird Esprit

 Garner’s affable, down-on-his-luck private detective Jim Rockford had hidden depths.
 On the surface, he lived in a mobile home and was barely scraping by.
 He drove a base-model light-brown Firebird.
 However, watch out when Rockford throws his car in reverse.
 A J-turn involves reversing at high speed, cranking the wheel over and slamming the transmission back into forward gear as the car pivots.
 This stunt was performed so often on The Rockford Files, often by Garner himself, that people started calling it a Rockford turn.
 Three Firebirds were used each season.
 Most of them were the Formula 400 version with better handling and performance.
-The crew fitted plain hoods and reworked them to look like the cheaper Esprit to better fit Jim Rockford’s skinflint lifestyle.
+The crew also fitted plain hoods and reworked them to look like the cheaper Esprit to better fit Jim Rockford’s skinflint lifestyle.

 Ferrari 308 GTS

 Did you know?
 The Ferrari 308 wasn’t a good fit for Magnum P.I.’s Tom Selleck.
 The crew had to remove the driver’s seat rails, and even then, the top of his head poked through the Targa roof.
 But it was such a perfect match for the larger-than-life character.
 Sporting an Aloha shirt and impish grin beneath a thick mustache, everything about Magnum P.I. screamed Ferrari.
 So, they just had to make it work with Tom Selleck.